mrdrbob/parse-ls/README.md

 `$or` - Attempts the `first` rule, if it succeeds, return its results, otherwise attempts the `second` rule.

-`any-of` - Accepts an arry of rules and returns the first result that succeeds.
+`any-of` - Accepts an array of rules and returns the first result that succeeds.

 `many` - Attempts a rule repeatedly until it fails, returning results in an array.
 Rules that fail immediately still succeed with empty arrays.

+`times` - Attempts a rule a set number of time.
+A rule can match more than the specified times, but will only be applied the specified number of times.
+If the input does not match enough times, the rule fails.
+May be useful for parsing fixed-width fields, like dates in a YYYY-MM-DD format.
+A rule requiring 0 matches will always succeed.

 `join-string` - Convenience method for joining an array result into a string